What is UDMA and How Does it Affect Your Divorce?

 - Distinctly characterizing which property is marital and what is separate

-- Calculating the value of the property and and how much time each individual spent with it
+- Calculating the value of the property and (if disputed) how much time each individual spent with it

 - Determining the value of the assets

 - Determining how to divide the property and assets

 The courts strive to distribute all material aspects fairly, not necessarily equally, in a no-fault divorce.